-One of the beset times to visit Aphrodite’s Rock is sunset.
+One of the best times to visit Aphrodite’s Rock is sunset.
 It’s so beautiful and while many people stand at the side of the road to watch it, you can also climb the rock formation next to Aphrodite’s Rock for an amazing view over the ocean.
-My favourite spot is from the viewpoint.
+My favorite spot is from the viewpoint.

 20. Limassol Marina and Old Town

 Limassol is one of my favorite places in the whole of Cyprus, particularly if you’re a digital nomad living in Cyprus.
 It’s such a cool city, full of amazing bars, cafes, and restaurants while maintaining a really chilled vibe.